Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl/reference/ccomcritseclock-class.md

 #### <a name="parameters"></a>Parametry
  *TLock*
- Objekt, který má být uzamčena a odemkne.
+ Objekt k uzamčení a odemknutí.

 ## <a name="members"></a>Členové